 Fast Track Program

 The Fast Track Program is available for students who have already completed one to two years of college work before deciding to enter the nursing program and meet the admissions criteria can finish the nursing requirements up to six months early.

-Senior level students have an opportunity to specialize in a specific field of nursing by participating in one of four certificate programs:
+Senior level students have an opportunity to choose an elective in a specific field of nursing by participating in one of four certificate programs:

 - Cross Cultural Nursing

-Selected students complete extra classes and clinical experiences so that they are able to enter the workplace with a broader knowledge base and more highly developed clinical skills than other new graduates.
+Selected students complete extra classes and clinical experiences so that they are able to enter the workplace with a broader knowledge base and highly developed clinical skills.